spatialos/CExampleProject/v15-upgrade-log.md

    the runtime requirements.
 For example, the required minimum version of `glibc` has increased on Linux, which might cause incompatibility with old Linux distributions.
+1. Update the build scripts to address the lack of availability of Windows debug packages, and the removal of the raknet static library.